Roundup · Updated: August 2026

 Where EaseClaw fits, and where it does not

-EaseClaw genuinely belongs in this category: it monitors eleven community and social sources for public mentions, which is social listening by any fair definition.
+EaseClaw genuinely belongs in this category: it monitors 12 platforms for public mentions, which is social listening by any fair definition.
 But its lens is different.
 It looks for buying intent for lead generation, not brand reputation.
 It scores each post 0 to 100 by how ready the person is to buy, then drafts a reply in your voice that you review and send yourself.
 It never auto-posts.

 So here is the honest boundary.
 EaseClaw is not a brand-reputation or PR suite.
-It does not do sentiment dashboards, share-of-voice reporting, crisis alerts, influencer databases, or broadcast, print, podcast, and review-site coverage the way Brand24, Brandwatch, and Meltwater do.
+It does not do sentiment dashboards, share-of-voice reporting, crisis alerts, influencer databases, or the 75+ review-site coverage that Brand24, Brandwatch, and Mention do.
 If you need PR crisis monitoring or a share-of-voice report for a board deck, EaseClaw is the wrong tool, and one of those is the right one.

 Questions